4 min read

 Source: Wikipedia by Paolo Cignoni

-The two most used materials in FDM printing are ABS (acrylonitrile butadiene styrene) and PLA (polylactic acid).
-Both are inexpensive and available in a variety of colors.
+The two most commonly used materials in FDM printing are ABS (acrylonitrile butadiene styrene) and PLA (polylactic acid).
+Both are inexpensive and available in a wide range of colours.

 FDM printing offers a good range of materials.
 Source filament to print

-FACT: professional FDM printers with prices starting from 25K € and which have heated chambers, nozzles that print at over 500 degrees and have adequate mechanics can create functional high-performance technical pieces among which the most popular are Peek, Carbon Peek, Pekk and other materials suitable for industrial use and metal replacement.
+FACT: Professional FDM printers priced from 25K € and featuring heated chambers, nozzles that print at over 500 degrees and have adequate mechanics can create functional, high-performance technical parts of which the most popular are Peek, Carbon Peek and other materials suitable for industrial use and metal replacement.

 FDM printing farm: the Prusa printing farm has over 300 FDM printers in a single room